 Hello, and a happy 2020!
-It’s taken me a while to catch up after 2019, but now I’m raring to go and have begun to draft out the next book in The Hope Street Series.
+It’s taken me a while to catch up after 2019, but now I’m raring to go.

-One of the questions I’ve been asked is why I created the series, so I thought I’d share some insight with you.
+One of the questions I’ve been asked is why I’ve created The Somerley Series, so I thought I’d share some insight with you.
 As most of you know, I write crime and thrillers under my own name, Mel Sherratt, and I have an extremely popular series, The Estate Series.

-This series was rejected several times by traditional publishers way back in 2011, when I first started to self-publish my books.
-After I had self-published the first three in 2012, they sold like crazy – quite satisfying, I can tell you.
+The Estate Series was rejected several times by traditional publishers way back in 2011, when I first started to self-publish my books.
+Yet, after I had self-published the first three in 2012, they sold like crazy – quite satisfying, I can tell you.

 The reason they didn’t sell to traditional publishers at the time is that they were deemed to be cross-genre.
 If you mix the TV series Shameless with Coronation Street, that’s the vibe of the books.
 The storylines are predominantly about women getting out of tough situations and realising they ‘can do it’ with the help of family and friends.
 There’s a real sense of community on the estate too.